Hello, I’m Leigh

 Navigate your unique neurodivergent journey with tailored 1:1 coaching

-This is a no commitment call to help you work out whether you want to work with me, what that might look like and which programme is right for you.
+This is a no-commitment conversation to help you decide whether you want to work with me, what that might look like and which programme is right for you.

 For me, it is an opportunity to understand where you are right now, and where you would like to get to through coaching.